softcoder/riprunner/README.md

 This application suite was designed by volunteer fire fighters to enhance the experience of First Responders during an emergency 911 callout.
 The main goal of this application is to provide a free suite of applications which can help fire fighters receive timely information and communicate activities with one another as incidents progress.
 This software is currently in use by some firehalls in the Prince George, BC Canada, Regional District.
 For contact information see the contact section at the bottom of this page.

-*NOTE: For any halls wanting a monthly cloud subscription service where we host the software and maintain updates, contact us below under the section titled 'Contact Info' (Prices starting at $20 / month depending on call volume).

 Key Features:
 -------------
 - Real-time Email trigger (using Google App Engine) or email polling for 911 callouts received from your